teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/ModifyProjectFiles.md

 version we committed into the repostory is a huge benefit for developers.

-## Modify a file and commit changes
+## Modify a File and Commit Changes

 On the other hand, most changes we make to files are saved in the Git repository.